jdavid19/resume-website-v2/README.md

    For example, if you're requesting a certificate for "www.example.com", you might want to add the name "example.com" so that customers can reach your site by either name.

    In this certificate, I used a wildcard (e.g., *.jd-espiritu.website) and jd-espiritu.website.
-My purpose on using a wildcard is that I want to secure multiple subdomains with a single certificate.
+My purpose on using a wildcard is to secure multiple subdomains with a single certificate.
 For example, a wildcard certificate for *.example.com can secure www.example.com, api.example.com, blog.example.com, etc., without needing to obtain and manage individual certificates for each subdomain.
 Later on, I will use api subdomain for my custom domain name for my API in API Gateway.

 4. Complete the validation process (e.g., via [DNS validation](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html#setting-up-dns-validation)).